ErikThorsson/MTG_Deck_Builder/README.md

-A card organizer and deck builder for Magic the Gathering.

 **So what does it do?**

 I find it handy for keeping track of my decks and tweaking them, experimenting with deck ideas, keeping track of my collection, and seeing what I don't have in a set.
 It has a comprehensive query system and a search bar for looking by name, tribal, keyword.